What can tracking your employees’ training do for your human resources strategy?

 - Emergency management

-Making sure your staff is keeping abreast of industry standards is crucial to maintaining your employees’ skills – and your clients’ trust.
+Making sure your staff is keeping abreast of industry standards through employee training is crucial to maintaining your employees’ skills – and your clients’ trust.

 Some disciplines require CE to maintain a license or registration.
 This is usually dictated by the state agency that oversees the licensure.
 For example, medical technicians in a variety of fields (veterinary, emergency, radiology) will need to take CE to maintain their license or registration.
 Some states will fine the worker if they’re late in satisfying their CE requirement.